-If you have any questions about your first visit to our dental office, dental procedures or about the need for regular visits, you’ll find answers to those questions below.
+If you have any questions about your first visit to our dental clinic, or about our dental services, you’ll find the answers on this page.
 We regularly update this dental FAQ but if your question is not here, simply call us at 519-720-9119 to ask us your questions.
 We’d be happy to help you.

 What is dentistry?

 Dentistry is the diagnosis, treatment, and prevention of conditions, disorders, and diseases of the tooth, gums, mouth, and jaw.
 Often considered necessary for complete oral health, dental care can have an impact on the health of your entire body.

 A dentist is a specialist who works to diagnose, treat, and prevent oral health problems.
 Dr. Modi, Dr. Usman Malik and Dr. Shawna Gao completed at least eight years of schooling to obtain either a Doctorate of Dental Surgery or a Doctorate of Dental Medicine.

 If a doctor is a pediatric dentist, he or she specializes in caring for children from infancy through their teen years.
 Your dentist has received the proper education and training needed to work with young kids.

 - Oral and maxillofacial surgery (including pathology, radiology, and surgery)